Qin Ming

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Clockwise from top: Song Jiang, Wu Yong, Dong Ping, Guan Sheng, Li Kui, Zhang Qing, Huyan Zhuo, Qin Ming, and Lin Chong.

-Qin Ming is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Fiery Thunderbolt", he ranked seventh among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Qin Ming is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Fiery Thunderbolt", he ranked seventh among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-A native of Kaizhou (開州; present-day Fengcheng, Liaoning), Qin Ming is a high-ranking military commander serving in Qingzhou (青州; in present-day Shandong).
-He was nicknamed "Fiery Thunderbolt" due to his thunderous voice, fiery temper and impetuousness in battles, which made him a fearsome but reckless warrior.
-His weapon is a sort of spiked club known in Chinese as "wolf's teeth mace" (狼牙棒).
+Originally from Kaizhou (開州; present-day Fengcheng, Liaoning), Qin Ming is first introduced in the novel as a military officer serving in Qingzhou (青州).
+He is nicknamed "Fiery Thunderbolt" due to his thunderous voice, fiery temper, and impetuousness in battles, which earn him the reputation of a fearsome but reckless warrior.
+His weapon of choice is a spiked club called a "wolf-toothed mace" (狼牙棒).